 At the engagement at Richmond, which soon followed, in the summer of 1862, he fought with as much coolness and skill as any of his company, handling his saber, revolver, and revolving rifle with the address of a veteran.

 A few weeks later, he was engaged in a skirmish with some of John Morgan’s men, who were raiding through Kentucky, and the fighting was severe.
 Johnny was set upon by a strapping fellow, who gave him a pretty severe cut on the leg with his saber and knocked him off his horse.
-A moment after, another rebel seized him by the collar, and exclaimed: “We’ve got one little Yankee, anyhow.”
-The little Yankee did not see it in that light, however, and quickly drew his pistol, shot his captor dead, and a moment later the rebels were routed, he escaped capture.
+A moment after, another rebel seized him by the collar and exclaimed: “We’ve got one little Yankee, anyhow.”
+However, the little Yankee did not see it in that light and quickly drew his pistol, shot his captor dead, and a moment later, the rebels were routed, he escaped capture.

 As he was going back to Indiana on furlough to give his wound time to heal, he was stopped at one point by a provost guard, and his pass was demanded.